All Episodes

 Yes, I see it clearly.

-Have any doubt?
+Do you have any doubt?

-Okay, then you get cross-examine.
+Okay, then you get cross-examined.

 That's evidence presented in a court of law.

-You know, liberal media, the mob has been where's the evidence.
+You know, liberal media, the mob has been, where's the evidence?

-By the way, I'm I've been frustrated.
+By the way, I've been frustrated.

 We've been covering the story here.

-Wouldn't you say how many times do you remember, Linda?
+Wouldn't you say, how many times do you remember, Linda?

 Yeah, I would say that's an understatement, but sure.

-Yes, we didn't.
+Yes, we did.

-I listen, I default to you.
+Listen, I default to you.

-But okay, I'm right more than something.
+Okay, I'm right more than something.

 We're always right.

-We were never wrong on Obama the.
+We were never wrong on Obama.

-No, I didn't mean on the issues, I just mean on waiting.
+No, I didn't mean on the issues.

-Sometimes but but you we ended up making sure that everything on the phony Russia collusion thing was true.
+But we ended up making sure that everything on the phony Russia collusion thing was true.

 And that guy's amazing.

-You know, Secret Empires, we we interviewed him, we had the first interview on radio and the first interview on TV in 2018.
+We had the first interview on radio and the first interview on TV in 2018.

 We've been all over this.